 "How's it, eh?"
 One of the older looking guys said, as though Jasper was miles away instead of mere feet.
 He sounded Canadian, so much so that Jasper thought he could smell the scent of maple syrup from where he was standing.
 "You here to help eh?"

-"Yeah…uh Emmett told me to come and help out if I could...said you guys could use an extra pair of hands.
+"Yeah…uh Emmett told me to come and help out if I could...said you guys could use an extra set of chopping arms.
 Is he around?"

 "Emmett?
 Nah he hasn't shown his ugly mug around here yet, but we don't usually start till ten, so he's got another fifteen to get his cranky arse here."
 Jasper grinned in response, finding it amusing that anybody found Emmett cranky.
 Huh.
 Maybe Emmett wasn't much of a morning person.

 "Well, I'm here and its not like I have anything better to do, may as well make myself useful.
 D'you guys want my help?"